galina-p-tuwien/digital_guidelines/README.md

 ![Full Adapted Model](UC/UC3_03.png)
 *Fig.UC3.4.
 Model adaptation: step 2.*

+However, this is not the only challenge we face.
+After the adaptation we have two separate models of the same portion of the wall which have to be kept synchronized through all subsequent model updates.
+This necessitates the establishment of additional relationships in the model, as shown in Fig.UC3.4.
+For example, instance **p3** (representing the insulation) needs to reference four cells, **2a**, **2b**, **2d**, and **3a**, while instance **p4** needs to reference cell **2c**, and instance **p5** needs to reference three cells, **3b**, **3c**, and **3d**.
+In addition, the application model has to contain rules for adapting to size and material changes, as well as for the deletion of addition of new *PROFILE* instances.

+In conclusion, we still managed to apply the template, even to a model as ill-suited as this, but had to duplicate a part of the model.
+This is resorting to the strategy many BIM users employ when faced with the multiple requirements on digital modelling in different domains, *something we set out to avoid*.
+In is no exaggeration to say that repeating this strategy for multiple guidelines could quickly descend into chaos.

 ### Use Case 4: ISO 6946:2017, Section 6.7.2 applied to an IFC Model

+For the final use case we chose the Industry Foundation Classes (IFC) standard.
+Since IFC offers the entity *IfcMaterialLayer* it might be tempting to employ it to build a layered construction.
+However, inhomogeneity in a layer cannot be represented due to the admissible multiplicity of the relationship between *IfcMaterialLayer* and *IfcMaterial* (see Fig.UC4.1).

 ![Typical IFC Wall](UC/UC2_01.png)
 *Fig.UC4.1.
 An IFC wall with a layered structure.*

+An inhomogeneous layer can be represented only by a collection of *IfcMaterialProfile* instances, as shown in Fig.UC4.2.
+Here, profiles with arbitrarily complex geometry, but homogeneous in terms of material, can be declared as part of a *IfcMaterialProfileSet*, which can be assigned to a wall, e.g., via the relationship *IfcRelAssociatesMaterial* and the entity *IfcMaterialProfileSetUsage*.
+However, IFC does not allow for ordering or for referencing of neighboring profiles.

 ![IFC Wall w Profiles](UC/UC2_02.png)
 *Fig.UC4.2.
 An IFC wall with a profile structure.*

+*IfcMaterialProfileSet* and *IfcMaterialProfile* instances cannot build the necessary data structure for the application of template elements like LAYER or SECTION either.
+On the other hand, IFC offers a very flexible generic way of modelling via placeholders, such as entity *IfcBuildingElementProxy*, and custom property sets (in Fig.UC4.3 property set instances have a type with the prefix PSET_, e.g., **1a**:PSET_C_CELL).

 ![IFC Wall ISO 6946](UC/UC2_03.png)
 *Fig.UC4.3.
 An IFC wall adapted for calculating its thermal conductivity according to ISO 6946:2017, Section 6.7.2.*